zocteam/zoc-tools/README.md

 ## zoc_mn_queue.sh
 This tool shows the current reward selection queue for all network-enabled masternodes.
 Note that the top 10% of masterodes in this list are selected for reward pseudo-randomly and not sequentially.

+## tzoc_mn_queue.sh
+This tool shows the current reward selection queue for all network-enabled test masternodes.
+Note that the top 10% of masterodes in this list are selected for reward pseudo-randomly and not sequentially.